-Below you'll find the steps that need to be followed if an athlete needs a Therapeutic Use Exemption.
+Below you'll find the steps that need to be followed if an athlete needs a Therapeutic Use Exemption (TUE).

 1. The athlete has a medical complaint and is told they need a specific medication

-2. The status of the medication should be checked by:
+2. The status of the medication should be checked:

-3. If the substance is prohibited, the medical professional should look at whether an alternative medication can be used.
+3. If the substance is prohibited in sport, the medical professional should look at whether an alternative medication can be used.

-5. A TUE application can downloaded here or call Drug Free Sport NZ to check whether the athlete should apply to his or her International Federation
+5. A TUE application can downloaded here or call DFSNZ to check whether the athlete should apply to his or her International Federation

 6. The application must be completed in full by a medical practitioner (preferably the prescribing doctor) and all relevant supporting documentation attached.
 (Note that most applications require specialist support)

 - Drug Free Sport NZ: Fax: +64 9 580 0381 or PO Box 17451, Greenlane, Auckland 1546

 - the athlete’s International Federation if appropriate

 9. The athlete and medical professional will be told whether the application has been accepted or rejected.
 The athlete will be told of any conditions including the date of expiry and restrictions on the use of the medication.